W. G. Hardy: Personal life and death

 Hardy played baseball and basketball for seven years after he joined the faculty of University of Alberta, but most of his spare time was consumed by writing.
 He financed trips around the world from sales of his books, and travelled regularly to the Mediterranean region with his wife.
 He spoke fluent French in addition to Greek and Latin, and was president of the Edmonton Little Theatre in 1935.

 His wife Llewella died on December 15, 1958, due to a stroke at age 61.
 They had been married for 39 years, and had three children.
 He dedicated his book From Sea Unto Sea, to the memory of his wife in 1959.

 Hardy was the guest speaker at the opening banquet for the Edmonton Sports Hall of Fame in March 1961.
 He remarked that the nominees "conformed to the Greek ideal of the all-round man, both in education and in sport".

 Hardy stated in a 1965 interview that Canada had earned the right to host the 1967 Ice Hockey World Championships during the Canadian Centennial, and the IIHF "made a serious mistake" in awarding hosting duties to Austria instead.
 He felt that Canada "must completely reassess the terms of its participating in a world event which it did the most to make".
 In 1970, he supported the decision by CAHA president Earl Dawson to withdraw from international hockey, and decline the hosting duties of the 1970 Ice Hockey World Championships.
-Hardy stated, "it was a matter of principle and action had to be taken", because it was common knowledge that players on the Soviet Union and Czechoslovakian teams were professionals.
+Hardy stated, "it was a matter of principle and action had to be taken", because it was common knowledge that players on the Soviet Union and Czechoslovak teams were professionals.
 In a 1974 interview, he stated that hockey had become more physical after World War II to suit the American spectator, similar to how football seems to glorify violence.
 He wished to see more rules enforced for safety and stated that, "once professionalism steps into the picture, the quality of sportsmanship tends to deteriorate".

 Hardy died on August 28, 1979, in Edmonton, Alberta.
 He was interred at Mount Pleasant Cemetery in Edmonton.